SystemsApproach/ops/lifecycle.rst

 exactly the right tool to carry out that task.
 The value of Fleet is that it scales up that process, helping us manage the deployment of multiple charts across multiple clusters.
-(Fleet is a spin-off from Rancher, but is an independent project that can be used directly with Helm.)
+(Fleet is a spin-off from Rancher, but is an independent mechanism that can be used directly with Helm.)

 .. _reading_fleet:
 .. admonition:: Further Reading